BlueFern/CoupledCells/README.md

 --------------

 The project files can be generated with CMake.
 The project has been previously compiled and tested on Linux machines with CMake and Eclipse.
 Configure the project with CMake and specify the *out-of-source* build directory.
-CMake can be run in GUI or CLI modes.
+CMake can be run in GUI or command-line modes.

+CMake in the command-line mode:

 ```bash
 cd CoupledCells